ROBelgium/MSNoise/doc/index.rst

 The standard MSNoise workflow is designed to go from seismic data archives to dv/v curves.
-The monitoring is achieved by computing the cross-correlation of continuous seismic records for each pair of a network and by studying the changes in the crosscorrelation function relative to a reference.
+The monitoring is achieved by computing the cross-correlation of continuous seismic records for each pair of a network and by studying the changes in the cross-correlation function relative to a reference.

 The goal of the "suite" is to provide researchers with an efficient processing tool, while keeping the need for coding to a minimum and avoiding being a black